Blog » Latest Articles

 Want your identity theft protection experience to feel like a seamless part of your core offering?

-The Iris API option offers you the greatest freedom to achieve that.
+The Iris Micro-Experience option is often the most convenient way to achieve that, while the Iris API option offers you the greatest freedom to achieve that.

 Sample mobile banking app mockup showing standard features such as “Transfer” and “Rewards,” followed by separate tile labeled “Email Health Check: Your email address J****h@g****.com has been found in 4 breaches online” with button “Take Action”